devalexandre/site/source/docs/0.1/caching.md

     }
 });

-cacher.getCacheKey("posts.find", { id: 2, title: "New post", content: "It can be very very looooooooooooooooooong content.
+cacher.getCacheKey("posts.find", { id: 2, # "New post", content: "It can be very very looooooooooooooooooong content.
 So this key will also be too long" });
 // Key: 'posts.find:id|2|title|New pL4ozUU24FATnNpDt1B0t1T5KP/T5/Y+JTIznKDspjT0='
 ```